Nightflyers

 Nightflyers is a science fiction horror novella by American writer George R. R. Martin, released as a short novella in 1980 and as an expanded novella in 1981.
 A short story collection of the same name was released in 1985 that includes the expanded novella.
 In 1987, the short novella was adapted into a film by the same name.
-A 2018 television adaptation of the extended novella was developed; television presentation began on December 2, 2018, on the SyFy Channel.
+A 2018 television adaptation of the extended novella was developed.
+It premiered on December 2, 2018, on the SyFy Channel, and was cancelled after a single season in February 2019.

 Setting

 Nightflyers is set in the distant future.
 In the distant past, the humans of the Federated Nations of Earth discovered the stardrive.
 The Federated Nations of Earth eventually morphed into the Federal Empire.
 For a thousand years, humanity waged war with an alien species called the Hrangan, which caused the collapse of the Federal Empire.
 Humanity is interested in acquiring the advanced interstellar technology of the volcryn, an enigmatic alien species.